Pasand Apni Apni

 Pochhonder Khatire (in Bengali) Pasand Apni Apni (in Hindi) is a 1983 Indian bilingual film simultaneously shot in Bengali and Hindi-languages, directed by Basu Chatterjee.
 It stars Ashok Kumar, Mithun Chakraborty, Rati Agnihotri, Utpal Dutt.
 The concept of this movie is based on the 1951 British film Happy Go Lovely, which was earlier used in the 1969 movie Sajan and subsequently in Ghajini.

 Plot

-An insane misunderstanding that leads to love.
-Here, an almost-out-of-work actress - Geeta - accepts a ride from the chauffeur of wealthy industrialist Sandeep Anand.
-She is seen descending from Sandeep's limo and assumed to be his fiancé, all unbeknownst to herself.
-As a result, wonderful things begin to happen to her - her theatre company makes her the leading lady of all their productions, she is courted and fêted wherever she goes and a journalist becomes her constant shadow.
-She finds herself falling for him only to find out that he is none other than Sandeep Anand.
+A misunderstanding leads to love.
+In this story, actress Geeta, who has almost run out of work, accepts a lift from the chauffeur of Sandeep Anand.
+When she is seen getting out of his limousine, she is mistaken for his fiancée, a fact that remains unknown to her.
+Wonderful things then begin to happen: her theatre company makes her the lead in all their productions, she is courted and fêted wherever she goes, and a journalist becomes her constant shadow.
+She finds herself falling for him, only to discover that he is none other than Sandeep Anand himself.